 Several factors contribute to excess weight gain, including diet and diet quality, physical activity level, certain medications, and sleep routines.
-Biology, stress, and social determinants of health (SDOH) also play a role.
+Biology, stress, and social determinants of health (SDOH) also play a role.4

 - Nutrition Good nutrition is essential to health.
 Poor quality nutrition contributes to many costly diseases, such as obesity.
-The linked webpage is from the CDC and discusses the role that nutrition plays in health outcomes. - Social Determinants of Health The conditions in which we live, learn, work, and play are called the social determinants of health (SDOH).
+The linked webpage is from the USDA Dietary Guidelines for Americans and discusses the role that nutrition plays in health outcomes. - Causes of Obesity Obesity is a complex disease.
+The linked webpage is from the CDC and discusses the causes and what can be done and includes several national resources. - Social Determinants of Health The conditions in which we live, learn, work, and play are called the social determinants of health (SDOH).
 When these conditions do not support health, it can be difficult to make healthy food choices.
 SDOH has a major impact on people's health, well-being, and quality of life, and contributes to health disparities and inequities.
 The linked webpage is from the Health and Human Services Healthy People 2030 initiative.
 It explains what SDOH are and how they relate to health outcomes, as well as links to further research.